offers a wide range of publications related to long term care issues.

 All can be downloaded for free by clicking on the title unless otherwise noted.
 If you want

-a hard copy, please see below for costs of shipping and handling and send check to us at: LTCCC, 242 West 30th Street, Suite
+a hard copy, please see below for costs of shipping and handling and send check to us at: LTCCC, One Penn Plaza, Suite

 LTCCC Memo in Support of the Safe Staffing for Quality Care Act LTCCC strongly supports passage of this bill in the 2013-14 NY State Legislative session to ensure that our nursing home residents have access to appropriate levels of care staff.
 Currently, the majority of states have recognized the need to mandate safe minimum standards.
 New York leaders should join with those states in protecting our most vulnerable citizens.
 May 2013. $2.50 for a hard copy.